Welko/rtvis-webgpu-tutorial/README.md

 ## Task 0 - Initialize WebGPU

 Unlike WebGL, WebGPU **does not need a canvas**.
-It can be used only for its compute capabilites.
+It can be used only for its compute capabilities.

 ```javascript
 async initializeWebGPU() {